Vindman, who provided key impeachment testimony, 'escorted' from White House, attorney says

 WASHINGTON — Lt.
-Col. Alexander Vindman, the top Ukraine expert on the National Security Council who testified during the House impeachment inquiry into President Donald Trump, was escorted from the White House Friday afternoon, his lawyer said.
+Col. Alexander Vindman, the top Ukraine expert on the National Security Council who testified during the House impeachment inquiry into President Donald Trump, was "escorted out of the White House" on Friday afternoon, his lawyer said.

+Vindman's twin brother, Yevgeny Vindman, was also escorted from the White House Friday, a source familiar with the matter confirmed to NBC News.
+He was working as an attorney for the NSC.
+The New York Times first reported that Vindman's brother was also fired and removed at the same time.

-Vindman had, as part of his duties, listened in on the July 25 call between Trump and Ukrainian President Volodomyr Zelenskiy, which was at the heart of the impeachment inquiry.
+Vindman had, as part of his duties, listened in on the July 25 call between Trump and Ukrainian President Volodomyr Zelenskiy that was at the heart of the impeachment inquiry.

 The Washington Post first reported on efforts by the White House to push out Vindman, citing two people familiar with the move, as part of a broader targeting by Trump of perceived enemies in the wake of his acquittal in the Senate after a two-week trial.
 The Post reported that Vindman would be reassigned to a job at the Defense Department.